Do the maths: Is there a market position from solving this hard problem?

 Pricing the Outcome Unit: Living Goods.
 Child survival in sub-Saharan Africa was, for decades, the archetypal case of a hard problem that money and mandates could not fix.
 Billions of dollars in donor funding, state health system budgets, and multilateral programme delivery produced activity without accountability.
 Inputs were tracked.
 Outcomes were not.

 Living Goods changed the calculation.
-A 2021 randomised controlled trial covering 4,500 community health workers serving 3.6 million people in Uganda established that a compensated, digitally supervised CHW architecture produced a 30% reduction in under-five mortality and a 27% reduction in infant mortality.
+A 2021 randomised controlled trial (RCT) covering 4,500 community health workers (CHW) serving 3.6 million people in Uganda established that a compensated, digitally supervised CHW architecture produced a 30% reduction in under-five mortality and a 27% reduction in infant mortality.
 The Kenyan government moved the model from externally funded project to county-contracted public service.
 The shift was not driven by mandate.
 It was driven by arithmetic.
 The market opened because the Outcome Unit was priceable and the ratio was defensible.

 Verification without intermediaries: Hala Systems.
 For decades, accountability for wartime atrocities depended on institutional chains of custody: human observers, NGO field missions, UN verification, state-mandated tribunals.
 Each required physical access, institutional backing, and months of verification before evidence could be submitted.
 The chokepoint was physical and institutional.